ArcherHeffern/System-Creation/01_intro.md

 # Course Objective
 * Help students discover their interests
-* Provide an general understanding of the Software Development Landscape
+* Gain an general understanding of the Software Development Landscape
-* Provide the key skills to become self sufficient in creating and working on personal and business applications
+* Learn how to be self sufficient
-* Provide experience working on personal project and group projects
+* Gain experience working on personal project and group projects
 * Understand what the next steps are

 # About this Course